kilianp07/AthleteIQBox/gps/README.md

 - **Returns:**
   - `Reader`: A configured instance of the requested GPS reader.
-  - `error`: An error if the reader creation or configuration fails.
+  - `error`: Returns an error if the reader creation or configuration fails.

 - **Example Usage:**